Aescwine/origintrail-dkg-client/README.md

-# DKG API - Java library
+# Java DKG API client

 An asynchronous Java library, providing an interface into the OriginTrail Decentralized Knowledge Graph, enabling: